SwissalpS/minetest_drawers/doc/conventions.md

 controller: this node manipulates a network of cabinets.
 There can be multiple
     controllers in the same cabinet network.
 They offer a digiline interface and also take items from tubes and formspec inventory.
+compactor: this node makes blocks from ingots and in case of coal, clay and sulfur
+    from lumps too.
+May also add honey, cobbles and dirt.

 Whitespace
 -----------